aftersound/weave/docs/development-in-local-ide.md

 - fork the repository, if you want to contribute, then clone from your own fork.
 - or else simply clone https://github.com/aftersound/weave

-## run/debug in IntelliJ
+## IntelliJ

 1. Open parent pom.xml under weave clone as a project

+2. mvn clean compile package install deploy
+    * Built package will be deployed into Nexus repository.
+    * If you see some unit test failure, you could disable tests for a while.

-2. Create run configuration like below
+3. Create run configuration like below
     ![](RUN-CONFIGURATIONS.png)
     * VM Options: -DWEAVE_HOME=WEAVE_LOCAL_REPOSITORY/dev-support/docker-bundle
-3. Add external dependencies
+4. Add external dependencies
 Open Module Settings -> Modules -> weave-service-spring -> Dependencies -> + JARS or Directory
     ![](EXTERNAL-DEPENDENCIES.png)

-4. Try Debug "WeaveServiceSpring", depends on the what's in docker-bundle, you may or may not see exceptions in console.
+5. try Debug "WeaveServiceSpring", depends on the what's in docker-bundle, you may or may not see exceptions in console.